The notary statement needs to reflect the date you completed the notary act, which in this example is 6/15/20XX. You may not use a date in the past.

 For more information, read the document Important facts you need to know if you are letting your commission expire.
 For further details, refer to the Practical Guide for Pennsylvania Notaries Public.

 Use the Pearson VUE website to create an account.
-Then schedule a date and time to take the exam.
+Then schedule a date and time to take the exam either in person or online.
 You may take the exam online one time.
+If you need to retake the exam, you must take it in person.

 If you do not have an active Pennsylvania notary commission when you apply to be a notary, you are required to take the notary exam.
 This applies to first time notaries and notaries whose commissions have expired.